rakrisi/blogtheme/src/content/blog/Top-Laravel-Interview-Questions.md

   - Laravel
   - PHP Interview Questions
   - Top Interview Questions
-description: Top Laravel Interview Questions compiles critical queries for Laravel developers.
-Covering basic to advanced topics, it addresses Laravel's core concepts, security, testing, and optimization, making it a valuable resource for interview preparation.
+description: Top Laravel Interview Questions compiles basic to advanced topics, it addresses Laravel's core concepts, security, testing, and optimization, making it a valuable resource for interview preparation.
 ---

-# Basic Laravel Questions
+## Basic Laravel Questions

 1.  **What is Laravel, and why is it popular?**